 Today, saying no to probiotics may seem blasphemous, but they aren’t necessarily a good thing.

 No one is disputing the vital importance of healthy gut bacteria.
 What is disputed is whether taking probiotics will help you achieve that.
-Almost none are in the stomach and small intestine.
-It is the large intestine, especially the colon, that contains the dense microbial ecosystem (22) (23).
-So the big questions are:

 - How much of the room temperature probiotics are even alive in the first place?

 - Does oral consumption of probiotics survive past your stomach acid?

 - Even if they do, along their journey is it good idea to be introducing them into your small intestine, which normally contains very little?

 Even with these question marks, apparently probiotics help many people.
 However for some they are known to cause gas and bloating.
 That may be due to more probiotics ending up in places that normally have very little.